Skip to content

 ➡ Mesotherapy is a debated medical process where supplementary medications are injected directly into your scalp’s innermost layer.

-➡ With our current knowledge, there is no definitive answer on whether they will work for you, so it is best to advise your doctor on using them, and if you decide to do so, combine them with more well-known methods.
+➡ Positive studies showing its efficacy have increased, but it is still difficult to say whether they will work for you, so it is best to advise your doctor on using them, and if you decide to do so, combine them with more well-known methods.

 There are various methods and practices for promoting hair growth and stopping hair loss.

-While some of these are clinically proven to work, a significant number of them are still debated with little-to-no support from scientific research.
+While some of these are clinically proven to work, a significant number of them are still debated due to having less scientific research compared to others.

 Mesotherapy is one of the latter methods, both as a general technique and in treating hair loss.

-I’ll also offer a better (scientifically proven) way of treating hair loss at the end, so bear with me:
+I’ll also offer a better (scientifically proven) way of treating hair loss at the end, but let’s start by understanding Mesotherapy first:

 Mesotherapy is a basic and non-surgical medical procedure where supplementary solutions and medications are injected into the hypoderm, the innermost layer of skin on your body.
-Allegedly, with small injections of said substances, desired outcomes such as fat loss and hair growth can be achieved.
+The procedure is done with small injections of said substances, and desired outcomes such as fat loss and hair growth can be achieved.

 The term itself is from Greek, as mesos means middle and therapia means therapy.